-To qualify as a furnished holiday let, you must adhere to guidelines set by HMRC.
+To qualify as a furnished holiday let property, you must adhere to guidelines set by HMRC.
 While you can stay in your holiday home every so often, your usage should be monitored; it should not exceed the amount allowed by HRMC’s furnished holiday let rules.

 HMRC’s published guidelines include a number of occupancy conditions, all of which must be met.